CSpyridakis/Reconfigurable-Computing/README.md

 #### If you want to run simulations:

-1. Just select add source from sources tab when you are on IP Packager -> Add or create design source --> Select one or more of these test [files](./test/)
+1. Just select add source from sources tab when you are on IP Packager -> Add or create simulation sources -> Add files -> Select one or more of these test [files](./test/)

 2. Run simulation